mysql/mysql-utilities/doc/man/mysqldiskusage.rst

 To turn off the headers when using CSV or TAB display format, specify the :option:`--no-headers` option.

-You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
+You must provide connection parameters such as user, host, password, and so forth, for a user that has the appropriate rights to access all objects in the operation.
-See :ref:`mysqldiskusage-notes` below for more details.
+See :ref:`mysqldiskusage-notes` for more details.

 OPTIONS
 -------